Ford S-MAX MPV

 The Ford S-MAX is great to drive for an MPV, and feels like a much smaller car from behind the wheel

 The Ford S-MAX is comfortable to sit in and gives a great view of the road.
-The dashboard is starting to look dated, but it’s still very easy to use
+The dashboard is cleaner and easier to use

-The S-MAX is ideal for a growing family, including versatile seats that can fit three children in a row and a place for everyone’s stuff, however big or small
+The S-MAX is ideal for a growing family, with versatile seats that can fit three children in a row and room for everyone’s stuff, however big or small

 The new S-MAX gets a full five stars from Euro NCAP, making it an extremely safe car; its reliability is less proven